yourdevkalki/arbitrum-vibekit/typescript/mcp-tools/README.md

 ## Creating an MCP Server for Your Functionality

-If you prefer an automated approach, consider using [FastMCP](https://github.com/punkpeye/fastmcp/).
+If you prefer an automated approach, consider using [FastMCP](https://github.com/punkpeye/fastmcp/) or [AI Tool Maker](https://github.com/nihaocami/ai-tool-maker).
 Otherwise, the steps below outline how to create custom MCP tools manually, adapting the process to your specific requirements.

 ### Step 1: Set Up Your Project